 Emergency Shelter - Enhanced & Basic:

-In 2018, enhanced shelters increased performance for both quantity and quality, exiting nearly twice as many households to permanent housing (1,520 in 2018, up from 854 in 2017) and increasing the rate of exit to permanent housing up to 21% from 13%.
+In 2018, enhanced shelters increased performance for both quantity and quality.
+Exits to permanent housing increased nearly two-fold (1,520 in 2018, up from 854 in 2017), increasing the rate of exits to permanent housing up to 21% from 13%.
 These improvements have been consistent throughout the year.
 Enhanced shelters are safe spaces that prioritize services for permanent housing solutions and include amenities such as 24-hour support, housing navigation, showers, laundry, storage, and right of return.
 The primary goal of enhanced shelter is to move people from homelessness to housing.

 Basic shelter provides safe spaces for people to be, with minimal supports and amenities, and may or may not provide light-touch case management.
 Both types of shelter serve an important role in our homelessness response system.